top of page

 July 25 & 26, 2026

-The symposium will explore sails made in different eras and locations, including the Viking ship’s square sail, the early sailing craft of New England colonists, and the unique sails of the fishing vessels of Ireland.
-Additionally, the symposium will explore the tools and materials necessary to make and maintain sails and cordage.
+The conference will explore sails made in different eras and locations, including the Viking ship’s square sail and the early sailing craft of New England colonists.
+Additionally, the conference will explore the tools and materials necessary to make and maintain sails and cordage.

 BY HAND